Home

 Mythology was an important backdrop to Cretan, and indeed Greek, history.

 Crete often features in Greek Mythology and indeed was the birthplace of Zeus, the King of the Gods.
+The mythical King Minos was said to have been King of all Crete and kept the fearsome Minotaur in his palace labyrinth.

 Where the Island of Crete is in the world, geographically, has played an important part in creating the Cretan person and the place he and she inhabits.